ml-master/MetaAdapt/README.md

 # MetaAdapt

-The MetaAdapt repository is the PyTorch implementation of ACL 2023 Paper meta

 This is a reproduction of ACL 2023 Paper [MetaAdapt: Domain Adaptive Few-Shot Misinformation Detection via Meta Learning](https://arxiv.org/abs/2305.12692)

 <img src=pics/intro.png>